LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 This device does not have more than one version so far, therefore we can't provide you with upgrade instructions!
 {%- else %}

-{% include alerts/important.html content="Please read through the instructions at least once completely before actually following them to avoid any problems because you missed something!" %}
+## Basic requirements

-{% capture upgrade_only %}These instructions only apply to version upgrades.
-If you wish to downgrade to an earlier version of LineageOS, follow your [device's]({{ path_prefix | append: "/install" | relative_url }}) instructions for installing LineageOS the first time.{% endcapture %}
+1. Read through the instructions at least once before actually following them, so as to avoid any problems due to any missed steps!
-{% include alerts/warning.html content=upgrade_only %}
+2. You actually want to upgrade your device to the newest version - if you wish to downgrade to an earlier version of LineageOS, follow your [device's]({{ path_prefix | append: "/install" | relative_url }}) instructions for installing LineageOS the first time.

 {%- if device.before_install.instructions == "needs_specific_android_fw" %}
 {% unless device.before_install.ships_fw %}